anthonyrodrigues443/Machine-Learning-Projects/README.md

 <h2>🚀 Getting Started</h2>
 <b>
 Browse through the projects listed above
-Click on the repository link of the project you're interested in Each project repository contains:
+Click on the repository link of the project you're interested in<be>
+Each project repository contains:

 Detailed README with setup instructions